-- Using the nonrecursive rule, Prolog has to prove parent(julia, barbara), but this fails. - Now it uses the recursive rule.
-It inserts the data from the query and finds that it has to prove parent(julia, Y) \(\Lambda \) ancestor(Y, barbara). - Thus, it first finds the parents of julia, and then processes the recursive calls: - ancestor(eric, barbara). - ancestor(fiona, barbara).
+Using the nonrecursive rule, Prolog has to prove parent(julia, bianca), but this fails.

+Now it uses the recursive rule.
+It inserts the data from the query and finds that it has to prove parent(julia, Y) ∧ ancestor(Y, bianca).

+- Thus, it searches for the parents of julia (eric and fiona), and processes the recursive calls: - ancestor(eric, bianca). eric happens to be found first, because the fact was written first in the Prolog program.
+Only when the ancestor search for eric is done, Prolog searches for another parent (and finds fiona). - ancestor(fiona, bianca).

-• The recursive call ancestor(eric, barbara) is proven with the nonrecursive rule: barbara is mother of eric.
+• The recursive call ancestor(eric, bianca) is proven with the nonrecursive rule: bianca is mother of eric.